gisquick/gisquick-doc/user-manual/publishing.rst

 When the installation is finished, it is possible to check new acquisition in the list of installed plugins.
 Also, a new icon appears in QGIS toolbar.
-In comparison with classic Gisquick icon, it only differs in small digit 2 in the middle.
 Next step is to prepare the project in QGIS.

 .. thumbnail:: ../img/publish-button/publish-button-4.png